-If you want a paid resource, I personally use AdvancedWebRanking.com and the Link-Assistant suite at Link-Assistant.com.
+If you want a paid resource, I personally use AdvancedWebRanking.com (free trial) and the Link-Assistant suite at Link-Assistant.com (download a free trial).
 The list of issues identified within these applications helps you with on-page optimization by giving you critical information about your site’s structure.

 You and your customers don’t like visiting a website that loads slow, so neither does Google.
 Fast page speed is especially important for mobile visitors, considering that they may be hitting your site from a phone network instead of high-speed wireless internet at their home.

 When a visitor hits your site and sticks around for a while, this is a positive signal to search engines that your site is relevant to what they searched for.
 When a visitor leaves too quickly (“bounces”) then this is a signal to search engines that perhaps your site isn’t well suited to be associated with the keyword that drove the click.

 Use free tools like GTmetrix.com and Google’s PageSpeed insights to identify website issues and improve your website’s load time.
 These sites help you detect if your website has a bloated page, tells if the images are oversized, or if other problems are bogging down your page speed.